hoangvvo/benzene/docs/ws/README.md

 // Refer to https://github.com/websockets/ws#usage-examples for more info. const wss = new WebSocket.Server({ path: '/graphql', server });

-// Attach makeHandler to WebSocket.Server `connection` event
+// Call makeHandler with WebSocket from the WebSocket.Server `connection` event
 // See https://github.com/websockets/ws/blob/master/doc/ws.md#event-connection
 wss.on('connection', (socket, request) => {
   wsHandler(socket, { request });
 });
 ```

-`makeHandler` returns a function with two arguments, the first being the WebSocket and the second is an optional extra object you can use to store data that persists throughout the connection.
+`makeHandler` returns a function with two arguments, the first being the WebSocket and the second is an optional `extra` value you can use to store data that persists throughout the connection.

+`extra` will be available in `onConnect` and `contextFn` in `options`.